All the plants described should be reliably hardy in this part of the country, unless otherwise indicated. Plants are...More

-Astelias are feature plants with their dramatic evergreen sword-like leaves; those of Westland have a striking silvery tinge and a hint of red.
-Astelias eventually form a spectacular clump.
+Astelias are feature plants with their dramatic evergreen sword-like leaves; those of Silver Shadow have a striking silvery tinge - in fact, it's the best silver form yet and a good vigorous one, to boot, so will eventually form a spectacular clump.
+Stylish in a patio pot.
 Sheltered sunny spot.
 Fertile well drained soil.
 3 feet.
 2 litre pot.

 Avalanche sports glorious white plumes, which are thick and fluffy and are produced profusely from early summer.
 They contrast beautifully with the reddish tint of the feathery foliage.
 Sun or semi-shade.
 Moist soil.
 2 feet.
 2 litre pot.

 Pink is somehow a shade that becomes astilbes rather well, and Erika is a fine specimen to prove it.
 The foliage emerges tinged red then matures dark green, all the better to contrast with the fluffy spikes of the aforesaid pink.
 Really rather nice.
 Sun or semi-shade.
 Moist soil.
 30 in.
 2 litre pot.

 Rather more compact than some varieties is Red Baron, which will brighten up the garden for many weeks with its feathery red flower spikes and reddish-tinted divided foliage.
 Sun or semi-shade.
 Moist soil.
 18 in.
 2 litre pot.